 - Scrape down the sides of the bowl and add 2 of the eggs.
-Beat on high until completely incorporate.
+Beat on high until completely incorporated.
 Scrape down the sides of the bowl and add the other 2 eggs plus the egg yolk.
-Beat on high until the eggs are fully incorporate and the batter is perfectly smooth.
+Beat on high until the eggs are fully incorporated and the batter is perfectly smooth.
 Scrape down the sides of the bowl.

 - Stir the vanilla into the buttermilk.
-Add the flour and buttermilk in alternating additions: 1/4 of the flour, 1/3 of the buttermilk, 1/4 of the flour, 1/3 of the buttermilk, 1/4 of the flour, the last of the buttermilk, and the last of the flour.
+Add the flour and buttermilk in alternating additions: ¼ of the flour, ⅓ of the buttermilk, ¼ of the flour, ⅓ of the buttermilk, ¼ of the flour, the last of the buttermilk, and the last of the flour.
 After each addition, mix on low speed just long enough to barely incorporate.
-Stop to scrape down the sides of the bowl a time or two.
+Stop and scrape down the sides of the bowl a couple of times.
 After the last addition of flour, use a rubber spatula or wooden spoon to stir the batter, ensuring all the ingredients have been well combined.

 - Divide the batter between the 30 cupcake cups. (*See note.)

 - Bake for 5 minutes.
-Reduce the heat to 350 degrees and bake for 13-15 minutes longer, until a toothpick inserted in the center of one of the cupcakes comes out without any batter on it.
+Reduce the heat to 350 degrees F (176 degrees C) and bake for 13-15 minutes longer, until a toothpick inserted in the center of one of the cupcakes comes out without any batter on it.

 - Remove from the oven and place the pans on wire racks.
 Let cool for 5 - 10 minutes, then remove the cupcakes from the pan, set on the wire racks, and allow to cool completely before frosting.